PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 ~~~ everything else ~~~
 ```

-In both cases, whether there is only one top-level item which is a folder, and when there are multiple top-level items, if the folder to be created already exists, the cmdlet continues operation as normal without throwing an error or warning the user.
+If the folder to be created already exists, the cmdlet continues operation as normal without throwing an error or warning the user.

+If the archive file does not have an extension and `-DestinationPath` is not specified, then a terminating error is thrown.

 #### Collision Information